lexxiesia/xiv_triggernometry/README.md

 ## How to Setup

- 1. Navigate to your Triggernometry add-on tab in ACT.
+ 1. Navigate to your Triggernometry plugin tab in ACT.
  2. Right-click on **Remote Triggers** and choose **Add**> **Repository** from the list.
  3. Name it whatever you want but put the following in the address:
  ```https://raw.githubusercontent.com/lexxiesia/xiv_triggernometry/master/Triggernometry_Lexxie.xml```